Examples

 Small labeled sample, large unlabeled sample

-Use this for the standard semisupervised mean problem: observed outcomes on a small labeled sample, predictions on labeled and unlabeled rows, and one mean to estimate.
+Standard semisupervised mean setting: observed outcomes on a small labeled sample, predictions on labeled and unlabeled rows, and one mean to estimate.

 Python